sitedata/openproducer-platform/wp-content/plugins/radio-station/readme.txt

 * Fixed: Current Show for Shows ending at midnight
 * Fixed: incorrect AJAX Widget plugin setting value
 * Fixed: use pageload data for schedules before transients

-= 2.3.3.1 =
-* Fix to conflict with plugins using AJAX save_post calls
-* Improved accuracy for responsive table/tab Schedule views
-* Added color improvements to Show Shift interface
-* Fix to calculate Current Show (transient no longer used)

 = 2.3.3 =
 * Update: Plugin Loader (1.1.3) with non-strict select match fix